FAQ

 What liability issues and risks arise for companies when hiring out employees?

-Companies have a responsibility when hiring out employees, and any breach of this responsibility represents a risk for the company.
+Companies have a responsibility when hiring out employees and any breach of this responsibility represents a risk for the company.

-It is particularly important to assess the risks and take appropriate measures.
-This includes taking out insurance, complying with legal regulations and regularly reviewing the terms of the contract.
+It is therefore particularly important to carefully assess potential risks and take appropriate measures.
+These include taking out appropriate insurance policies, complying with legal requirements and regularly reviewing the terms and conditions of contracts.
 Read more >>>

 What rights do temporary workers have compared to permanent employees?